LorranSutter/Local-library-React/README.md

 npm install
 ```

 Now you will need two opened terminals to run the project.
-One for the backend and another one for the frontend or mobile.
+One for the backend and another one for the frontend.

 Backend will run on http://localhost:5000/